plausible/website/_posts/2024-05-22-how-to-track-file-downloads-in-web-analytics.md

 ### Your campaigns

 If your downloadable resources are a part of a marketing campaign or a [funnel](https://plausible.io/blog/funnels-conversion-optimization), tracking them also gives a good indicator about the health of the campaign.
-By quantifying downloads and comparing them to costs, you can calculate the campaign's ROI, opening up opportunities for refining strategy and assiging resources.
+By quantifying downloads and comparing them to costs, you can calculate the campaign's ROI, opening up opportunities for refining strategy and assigning resources.

 ### Lead generation